nkb2121/papers_read/ML/Dimensionality Reduction/t-SNE.md

-#Introduction
+# Introduction

-##Problem Statement
+## Problem Statement
-Given a collection of N-dimensional objects x_1, x_2,... x_N, how can we geel for how these objects are arranged in the data space?
+Given a collection of N-dimensional objects x<sub>1</sub>, x<sub>2</sub>,... x<sub>N</sub>, how can we geel for how these objects are arranged in the data space?

+## Overview
+Build map in which distances between points reflect similarities in the data.
+Typically PCA can be used to reduce the dimensionality.
+However the euclidian distance is not a good measure of similarity.

+Earlier methods include, local linear embedding and isomap.
+This t-distributed stochastic neighbor embedding is improved up on from the local linear embedding.